usc-isi-i2/kgtk/docs/export/generate_mediawiki_jsons.md

 The JSON generator reads a tab-separated kgtk file from standard input, by default, or from a given file.
 The kgtk file is required to have at least the following 4 fields: `node1`, `label`, `node2` and `id`.
 The `node1` field is the subject; `label` is the predicate and `node2` is the object.

 The JSON generator can also optionally accept a `rank` column which specifies the rank of the statement.
+Please be aware that if the kgtk file is created from tranforming a wikidata dump, the sitelink information will be **lost** since this there is no official property about the `sitelink` property.

 ## Usage